advac/wp-mobile-detector/readme.txt

 * Advanced mobile statistics including unique visitors, visits, mobile search engine bots, and more!
 * Automatically formats content and resizes images.
 * Select which theme to show to a standard mobile device and advanced mobile device.
-* Includes five advanced mobile themes and five basic mobile themes.
+* Includes six advanced mobile themes and six basic mobile themes.

 == Installation ==